 The Kirtland chapter of Temperance Society formed in 1830, shortly before Mormons arrived from New York.
 Presbyterian minister, Sylvester Graham, conducted a speaking tour for almost fifteen years extolling the virtues of abstaining from alcohol, smoking, tea, coffee, and eating a diet mainly of grains, local fruits and vegetables; meat was expressly forbidden.
 He was popular and well known in the late 1820’s – 1840, and also invented the Graham Cracker.

-Imagine their surprise when the following day, Feb 27, 1833, Joseph brought forth revelation conveniently addressing the debate, using temperance language of the day.
+Imagine their surprise when the following day, Feb 27, 1833, Smith brought forth revelation conveniently addressing the debate, using the very language of the temperance movement.

 NOT A COMMANDMENT